nstack/stackhut/docs/getting_started/tutorial_create.rst

         "result": 4
     }

+.. note :: Running an image requires Docker to be installed and configured correctly.
+If you get errors try running `docker info`, and if you're on OSX remember to run `boot2docker up` first.

-We can modify the ``test_request.json`` as follows to test our multiply function, and run it again,
+We can modify the ``test_request.json`` as follows to test our ``multiply`` function, and run it again,

 .. code-block:: json

     {
-        "serviceName": "demo-python",
+        "service": "mands/demo-python",
         "req": {
             "method": "multiply",
             "params": [3, 2]